open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - Get the currently active `Span`
 - Make a given `Span` as active

-The `Tracer` MUST leverage the context layer in order to handle the current `Span` state and how `Span`s are passed across process boundaries.
+The `Tracer` MUST internally leverage the context layer in order to handle the current `Span` state and how `Span`s are passed across process boundaries.

 When getting the current span, the `Tracer` MUST return a placeholder `Span`